- Simple yet Powerful

 (IP address permission list per zone).

-updates) is recorded, so secondary DNS servers don't need to zone
+set between the current and an older version, so that secondary DNS servers don't need to zone

 transfer the entire zone each time there is a change.